 TODAY'S YOUNG GENERATION OF AFRICAN AMERICANS IS IN the midst of a spiritual crisis.
+I am referring specifically to those black women and men who, like me, were born in the mid-to-late 1960s and came of age during the '80s under the Reagan administration.
 The promise of integration, the freedom for blacks to assimilate into white society, was gained at the expense of our cultural birthright; that sense of community and morality that sustained our elders through thick and thin.
 Consequently, black America, at one time the moral conscience of the nation, now finds itself to be a reflection of this society's most base values.

 The concept of integration is, ultimately, a spiritual issue for black America.
 Not a political issue.
 Not a social issue.
 Not an economic issue.
 This is not to say that there aren't political, social, and economic ramifications for blacks in our daily existence in white America.
 But blacks' involvement in these three areas can only be edifying to ourselves, and to this nation, when our spiritual and moral vision is clear.